An Overview Of Medicare Advantage Plans In 2014/2015

 - Under specific circumstances (Special Enrollment Period)

-Insurance companies offer a wide variety of Medicare advantage plans for 2014 – so before you join, make sure to compare the benefits and premiums of the plans that are available in your area!
+Insurance companies offer a wide variety of Medicare advantage plans for 2014/2015 (the plans for 2015 will be presented in early fall 2014) – so before you join, make sure to compare the benefits and premiums of the plans that are available in your area!